josygeorge/SmartHire/README.md

 # 🧠 SmartHire

-> **SmartHire** is an AI-powered resume screener and interview assistant built with the MERN stack.
-It uses GPT-4 via LangChain to analyze resumes, compare them with job descriptions, and generate screening summaries, scores, and interview questions.
+> **SmartHire** is an AI-powered resume screener and interview assistant built with the M.E.R.N. stack.
+It leverages Agentic AI using the Mistral LLM via OpenRouter to analyze resumes, match them against job descriptions, and generate screening summaries, candidate scores, and role-specific interview questions.

 ---